adenrashid/tic-tac-go/readme.md

 4. Challenges
 Attempting to simplify the javascript in a short time.
 Only created more bugs so I had to leave it as it is.
 Need more time and planning to be able to refactor it.
+Would have liked to add AI if I had more time and figure out the logic in how to do that.

 5. Lessons
 Planning is the most important thing you can do!
 Going in having a clear cut plan helped a lot in creating the game.
 Previously when I have tried to create things, in homework etc, it has seemed more complicated because of not having a clear plan and creates more bugs and confusing logic.